Royal Communications: The People's Princess, 1992

 Layla is always happy to talk about her favorite TV show, The Bachelor.
 She is excited to help chair the most dramatic committee of ChoMUN ever!
 If you have any questions feel free to reach out to lelsherif@uchicago.edu.

-CRISIS DIRECTOR
+CRISIS Director

 Secretariat oversight: